unikorn-cloud/identity/README.md

 ### Organizations

 The top level resource type is an organization.
-Organizations are indexed via name, the name must be unique across the system, and is limited by normal Kubernetes resource name semantics (i.e. a DNS label).
+Organizations are named and limited by normal Kubernetes resource name semantics (i.e. a DNS label).
+Like all resources they may have a description attached to provide verbose identification.

 Organizations MAY define a domain e.g. `acme.com`.
 This allows users to login via email address where one of the generic IdP backends does not suffice, or the user isn't aware of who is providing identity services.